Henry6262/limechain-entry/README.md

 ### Project Goals

 I approached this project as if it were a public-facing application that I would release for my own use.
-My goal was to maximize user experience, encourage platform adoption, and foster habit formation, while meeting all task requirements and going beyond with added features that elevate the platform.
+My goal was to maximize user experience, encourage platform adoption, and foster habit formation, while meeting all task requirements and going beyond with added features that make this a platform aimed for public release.

 - **User Experience and Interaction:** Developed a point-based quest system to incentivize users and created an interactive and branded UI to make the platform both functional and visually engaging.